Meet the Exoplanet Watch team

 Caltech Astronomy/Christophe Marcadé

-Dr. Rob Zellem (he/him) - Project Lead / Project Scientist
+Dr. Rob Zellem (he/him) - Project Scientist and Lead

 Education: BS in Astronomy & Astrophysics (Villanova University); MSc in Space Science (University College London); PhD in Planetary Science (University of Arizona - Lunar & Planetary Laboratory)